-During the year, the Group, through a joint venture, has accumulated some agricultural land in the New Territories, which is zoned as "residential use" under the current outline zoning plan.
+Towards the end of last financial year, the Group, through a joint venture, has accumulated some longer term landbank in Kwu Tung, the New Territories, which is zoned as "residential use" under the current outline zoning plan.
+During the financial year, the Group further increased its stake by 10%.
+It is in the early stage of land exchange application with the government.